reiz/ansible_training/012_rolling_update/README.md

 ansible-playbook setup.yml
 ```

-to setup the example application for the load balancer:
+to setup the example application for the rolling update:

 --- LIVE DEMO ---